AymaanPathan/Devin_Vogue/README.md

 <h2 id="installation">Installation</h2>

 ### Prerequisites
-Make sure you have the following installed:
+Ensure the following are installed on your system:
 - Node.js
 - MongoDB (running locally or MongoDB Atlas)
 - Stripe account for API keys